 - Sift the all purpose flour into a mixing bowl and add the sugar, baking soda and salt and mix in.

-- Add in the soy milk, oil, vinegar, vanilla extract, orange extract and orange zest and use a hand whisk to whisk it briefly until well combined and no large lumps remain (tiny lumps are okay).
+- Add soy milk, oil, vinegar, vanilla extract, orange extract and orange zest and mix it into a batter.
+Don't overmix.

-- Divide the batter between the two prepared cake pans and bake for 30 minutes until a toothpick comes out clean.
+- Divide the batter between the two prepared cake pans and bake for 30 minutes or until a toothpick inserted into the center of one of the cakes comes out clean.

-- Let the cakes cool for a few minutes before removing from the cake pans and placing on a wire cooling rack to cool completely before frosting.
+- Let the cakes cool for a few minutes in the pans before removing them from the cake pans and placing on a wire cooling rack to cool completely before frosting.

 - Prepare your frosting by adding the powdered sugar, vegan butter, salt and orange extract to the bowl of a stand mixer and starting at slow speed, gradually increase speed until the frosting is thick and smooth.